jfnw-capco/cloudflare-base/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After changing int the `./ops` directory the following commands can be used used
+After changing int the `./ops` directory the following commands can be used.

 ```shell
 terraform init \